lander2k2/aws-infra-controller/README.md

 Note: do not overwrite or delete the `~/.aws-infra-controller-inventory.json` file until you have deleted your cluster.
 The `destroy` command references it to determine which infrastructure to tear down.

 ## Connect to Cluster

+Note: the following steps will be streamlined when functionality is added to retrieve a kubeconfig for interaction with the cluster.
+It will elliminate the need to connect via ssh.

 Wait a couple of minutes for the EC2 instance to spin up and the Kubernetes cluster to initialize.